 5.1 The ratings agencies produce a credit rating for each country, called a sovereign rating.
 The ratings are expressed from AAA (highest) to D (lowest).
-The following limits have been set for an investment with a bank or building society whose parent company is registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1.
-IDR sovereign ratings provided by all three credit rating agencies will be consulted and the lowest rating will be taken.
+The following limits have been set for an investment with a bank or building society whose parent company is registered in a country with a sovereign rating from Fitch and Standard and Poors (S&P) of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1.
+Sovereign ratings provided by all three credit rating agencies will be consulted and the lowest rating will be taken.